The Science Behind Tiny Health's Child and Adult Gut Types

 Finally, while gut types may be broadly correlated with the risk of a disease, the predicted response to a supplement, or specific diets, there's still a lot of variability within gut types that prevents a clear prediction.
 This is because of the dramatic differences between bacterial species and strains from the same taxonomic group.
 For example, as we saw for the Prevotella gut type, depending on the species or strain, this gut type can be associated with either positive or negative health aspects [24], [28], [31], [33].

-For a more precise understanding of your gut microbiome health, we recommend looking into specific metrics available in your Tiny Health gut report.
+For a more precise understanding of your gut microbiome health, we recommend looking into specific metrics available in your Tiny Health gut test report.
 This will offer a more accurate picture of which key species are out of range or potentially contributing to any symptoms.
 Additionally, you’ll find the predicted potential of your whole gut microbiome to produce short-chain fatty acids, digest fiber, etc, rather than relying on composition alone.

 Still, knowing your gut type can give you some general insights about your gut microbial community, and it can be fun to compare with family members.
 It can also give you hints on what aspects of your diet you may want to change or focus on.
 However, it’s crucial to keep in mind that the science behind gut types is still evolving, and that not all the characteristics associated with your gut type may necessarily apply to you.